How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 🚫 Browser restrictionsChrome, Edge, and Firefox are actively blocking synchronous XHR

-🚫 Microsoft warningOfficial Microsoft docs now flag this as deprecated behavior
+🚫 Microsoft warningOfficial Microsoft docs now flag this as deprecated behaviour

 ✅ Use insteadXrm.WebApi — async, promise-based, and fully supported

-💡 Developer Note: If you find XMLHttpRequest in any existing customization, plan to refactor it.
-It may still work today in some environments, but it is not safe for long-term use and can cause issues in browser updates.
+Developer Note If you find XMLHttpRequest in any existing customisation, plan to refactor it.
+It may still work in some environments today, but it is not safe for long-term use and can break with any browser update.

-Before jumping into code examples, let us understand the other commonly used objects that every D365 JavaScript developer uses on a daily basis.
+Before jumping into code examples, here are the other commonly-used objects every D365 JavaScript developer uses on a daily basis.

 1. formContext – Working with Form Fields

 formContext is how you read and write values on a Dynamics 365 form.
-It is always passed through the executionContext parameter in your function.
+It is always obtained through the executionContext parameter passed to your function.

-⚠️ Important: Always use executionContext.getFormContext() to get the form context.
-The old Xrm.Page approach is also deprecated and should not be used in any new development.
+Important Always use executionContext.getFormContext() to get the form context.
+The old Xrm.Page approach is also deprecated and must not be used in any new development.

 function onFormLoad(executionContext) {